igaeun8/igaeun8.github.io_2024ver/content/en/travel_fukuoka/fukuoka/index.md

 ---
-title: 2018 일본 후쿠오카
+title: '2018 Japan Fukuoka'
 date: 2018-06-22
 ---

-첫 해외 여행이었던 일본 후쿠오카 입니다.
+This was my first overseas trip to Fukuoka, Japan.

 <!--more-->

-- 후쿠오카 타워
+- Fukuoka Tower
-- 모모치 해변
+- Momochi Beach
-- 유후인
+- Yufuin
-- 벳푸
+- Beppu
-- 캐널 시티
+- Canal City
-- 다자이후
+- Dazaifu

-야경이 아름다웠습니다.
-온천도 좋았습니다. 또 가고 싶습니다.
+The night view was beautiful.
+The hot springs were great.
+I want to go again.